CCI-MOC/hil/docs/INSTALL-devel.rst

 This is necessary since we have configured PostgreSQL to use password authentication::

    sudo -i -u postgres
-   $ createuser -r -d -P haas_dev
+   $ createuser -r -d -P hil_dev
-   Enter password for new role:  <Input password for database role haas>
+   Enter password for new role:  <Input password for database role hil>
-   Enter it again: <Retype password for role haas>
+   Enter it again: <Retype password for role hil>

 Confirm that the role with requisite privileges is created **as postgres user**::